 You can improve your chances of approval by keeping these points in mind:

 Develop a business plan.
 You should be able to demonstrate why you need funding through a strong business plan.
-It should show a lender that you know how your funds will be used and how you plan on repaying what your business borrows.
+It should show a lender how you will use the funds and the direction of your business.

-Check your credit report.
+Check your credit.
 If there are any mistakes on your credit report, you should have them fixed before applying for a business loan — especially if your payment history is incorrect.

 Pick the right time.
-If you’re able, apply during your busy season when you have a few months of strong revenue.
-This will show your lender that your business is doing well.
+If you can, apply during your busy season when you have a few months of strong revenue, which will show the lender that your business is doing well.

 Once you have a few prequalification offers, compare the APR, payment schedule and terms to choose the best choice for your business.